jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 ## Typeability

-People must be able to type their passwords on their own devices and also other people's devices in the case that they are away from their own devices or have lost one of more of their devices.
+People must be able to type their passwords on their own devices and also other people's devices (in the case that they are away from their own devices or have lost one of more of their devices).
 For this reason we will focus on the 95 ASCII visible, typeable characters for password calculations in this article.
-This includes both the upper and lower case alphabet letters (26×2), the numerals (10) and special characters (33) including the space character.
+This includes both the upper and lower case latin alphabet letters (26×2), the numerals (10) and special characters (33) including the space character.

 Count|ASCII Code (Decimal)|ASCII Character
 -|-|-